Thorium/the-elmish-book/chapters/commands/async-to-cmd.md

     Cmd.ofSub incrementDelayedCmd
 ```
 There are two specific variables that were hardcoded in the function: the delay of 1000 milliseconds and the message `Increment` that will be dispatched.
-We can extract these into parameters of the function:
+We can extract these into the parameters of the function:
 ```fsharp {highlight: [1]}
 let incrementDelayed (delay: int) (msg: Msg) : Cmd<Msg> =
     let incrementDelayedCmd (dispatch: Msg -> unit) : unit =